 Analyzing Airbnb's Unusual Options Activity

-On Tuesday, shares of Airbnb (NASDAQ:ABNB) saw unusual options activity.
-After the option alert, the stock price moved up to $152.47.
+Airbnb (NASDAQ:ABNB) shares experienced unusual options activity on Friday.
+The stock price moved up to $147.58 following the option alert.

 - Sentiment: BULLISH